nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### update exchange rate
 Update exchange rate of a specific foreign currency.
 Exchange rates will be saved upon successful update.

-Note: rate specified should be in SGD/{foreign currency}.

 Format:
 ```
 update exchange rate <supported_currency> <rate>